Also known as: chair dips, tricep dips, triceps dips, chair dip, seated dips

 What are the benefits of bench dips?

-What common mistakes should I avoid when doing bench dips?
+What are common mistakes with bench dips?

 How can I progress or modify bench dips?